 In this paper, we present and investigate the incremental method of modeling and identification for the class of inverse transport coefficient problems described by eq.
 (1.1).
 The application of the incremental approach to this class of problems is new.
-As a first step in the analysis of this technique we show, based on simulated data assuming a time- and space-dependent transport coefficient, that it can be reconstructed without using any a-priori knowledge on its functional representation.
+As a first step in the analysis of this technique we show, based on simulated data assuming a time- and space-dependent transport coefficient, that this coefficient can be reconstructed without using any a-priori knowledge on its functional representation.
 We assume, however, that the model structure for the parametric model of this transport coefficient is known.
 Nevertheless, the incremental identification technique can be directly applied for the case when the model structure is unknown and has to be determined from the data and prior knowledge on candidate model structures.
 Furthermore, in case of different model candidates for the transport coefficient, the additional procedure of model discrimination does not affect the overall technique described in this paper.
 We analyse this identification approach and show that the method yields satisfactory results if we add noise to the data.
 These results indicate that the incremental approach is a promising method for this class of transport identification problems.

 The paper is organized as follows.
 The incremental approach of modeling and identification of transport phenomena is presented in Section 2.
-The optimizationbased formulations for the inverse problems arising in the three steps of the identification procedure are given in Section 3.
-We also shortly describe the solution strategies used to solve the inverse problems arising in the first two steps of the incremental identification procedure.
+The optimizationbased formulations for the inverse problems arising in the first two steps of the identification procedure and the parameter estimation problem for the transport model in the third step are given in Section 3.
+In that section, we also describe the conjugate gradient solution method based on adjoint problems for gradient computation, which we use to solve the inverse problem arising in the first step of the incremental identification.
+We give the description of the inexact Newton-type method with which we solve the more complicated nonlinear inverse problem in the second step, as well.
 In Section 4 we present results of extensive numerical experiments for the identification of a model for the transport coefficient in a three-dimensional convection-diffusion problem of type (1.1).
-This model problem is motivated by research on energy transport in wavy films, using effective transport coefficients [8, 12, 30].
+This model problem is motivated by research on energy transport in wavy films, using effective transport coefficients [8, 12, 32].
 Section 5 contains some conclusions and remarks concerning future work.